domain7/dev-wiki/css-sass.md

 ### Maps

-[Sass maps are awesome!](http://viget.com/extend/sass-maps-are-awesome).
-If you use them, the only naming principle to change is that you no longer need [category]-[modifier] as the map itself is the category with your items being modifiers.
+[Sass maps are awesome!](http://viget.com/extend/sass-maps-are-awesome) and we use them for our breakpoints.
+If you use them for anything else, the only naming principle to change is that you no longer need [category]-[modifier] as the map itself is the category with your items being modifiers.

 ## Nesting